ajwilk/EpicTools/README.md

 # EpicTools

+NOTE: this repository is no longer actively maintained

 Tools for pre-processing of count matrices for droplet-based scRNA-seq analysis

 This package contains several functions that process scRNA-seq count matrices built by dropEst before initialization of a Seurat object for post-processing.